Hayden-Cao/Bash-Scripts-on-Docker/README.md

 **Note 1:** To copy and paste anything into the terminal use the Right Mouse Button
 **Note 2:** I have only tried this on Windows machines running WSL
-**Note 3:** I am using the Dev Containers extenstion on VSCode to let me edit the node file and have access to a split terminal on only VSCode
+**Note 3:** I am using the Dev Containers extenstion on VSCode to let me edit the node file and have access to a split terminal directly on VSCode.
+This also lets me not use Tmux but I believe the scripts will still work with Tmux but I have not checked.

 # Prerequisite:
 This tutorial assumes you can open the simulation by entering each command manually